I’m Bob Vila.

 I'm often on the move but mostly I can be found at home in Florida – I'm a native – or in Massachusetts in the summer months and often in New York where our Web team is based.
 At the University of Florida back in the '60's I studied journalism, and later in Boston, architecture.

 Over the years I've supported many causes dealing with housing and architectural preservation.
 I've been actively involved with Habitat for Humanity and helped them blitz build a house in Yonkers, NY, which we put on TV.
 I worked for years with the National Alliance to End Homelessness, supporting the work of many organizations throughout the country.
-In the last five years I've been helping out with the restoration of Ernest Hemingway’s home and collections at Finca Vigía near Havana, Cuba.
+In the last several years I've been helping out with the restoration of Ernest Hemingway’s home and collections at Finca Vigía near Havana, Cuba.
 This place was his home from 1939 until his death and he left it to the Cuban people to be run as a museum.
 This project has allowed me to visit my parents' homeland several times.

 But we all know my physical whereabouts aren’t where it’s at – you can connect with me on my own site and on Twitter.
 I look forward to the conversation and to getting to know you.